DelphiWorlds/Kastri/Readme.md

 With the introduction of Delphi 11, there have been some changes related to Android.
 You may notice new jar files in the `Lib` folder where the name is the same as an existing jar, with a suffix of `2.0.0` (or greater) e.g. `dw-kastri-base-2.0.0.jar`.
 Jars with a `2.0.0` suffix will work **only with Delphi 11** (and possibly later).
 If a jar does not have a corresponding jar with a `2.0.0` (or greater) suffix, it should also work with Delphi 11.
 Please also see the Demos section below.

+**Due to the above changes to Delphi 11, the existing demos that were created with Delphi 10.4 or earlier may require the [Android Libraries fix](https://github.com/DelphiWorlds/HowTo/tree/main/Solutions/AndroidLibraries)**

 ## Intro video

 [This is a link to an intro video for Kastri](https://delphiworlds.s3-us-west-2.amazonaws.com/kastri-sponsor-video.mp4)